blessseeker/blessseeker/README.md

 ### Welcome to My Page!

 I'm just an ordinary person who likes to waste time on thinking and coding.
-Profesionally, i am currently a full-stack developer from Bandung, Indonesia.
+Profesionally, i am currently a full-stack developer of <a href='https://github.com/Indifa-Teknologi-Optima'>Indifa Teknologi Optima</a> from Bandung, Indonesia.

 Here are tools & technologies i've been using for my projects so far :